alexkuc/remote-dev-server-scripts/README.md

 ### Introduction

+## Dev Server (DigitalOcean)

+Use this collection to automatically configure DigitalOcean droplet using [cloud-init](https://cloudinit.readthedocs.io/en/latest/).
+Use either `cloud-config.sh` or `cloud-config.yml` as both provide the same configuration.
+Script defaults to `./dev-server/cloud-conf.yml` but you can override that behaviour.
+See env vars defined at the top of the `do.sh`.
+Script `do.sh` automates a number of actions.
+To get start with it, do `do.sh help` to list available commands.
+To make the script available from anywhere, copy it to `/usr/local/bin` (ideally symlink it to always keep it up-to-date).
+For a more complete documentation on how to use this script, please refer to [this article](https://alexkuc.github.io/articles/create-remote-dev-server-part-2/).

 ## Manual Scripts

 This is a collection of Bash scripts to synchronize changes from local to remote.
 These scripts are used as a part of an article - [Create Remote Development Server](https://alexkuc.github.io/articles/create-remote-dev-server/).